-CISQ has developed Automated Quality Characteristic Measures to proactively measure and manage the structural quality of IT application software.
-The automated measures for Security, Reliability, Performance Efficiency, and Maintainability are now OMG® approved standards making them global standards for use in IT organizations.
+CISQ has developed Automated Quality Characteristic Measures to measure and manage the structural quality of IT application software.
+The automated measures for Security, Reliability, Performance Efficiency, and Maintainability are now OMG® approved standards making them global standards for use by IT organizations.

 Security: Critical security violations in the source code drawn from the Top 25 security weaknesses in the Common Weakness Enumeration (CWE) repository.

 Reliability: Critical violations of availability, fault tolerance, and recoverability of software.

 Performance Efficiency: Critical violations of response time, as well as processor, memory, and utilization of other resources by the software.